MarcToussaint/20-IROS-ForceBased/README.md

-# ICRA 2020 submission on Describing Physics For Physical Reasoning: Force-based Sequential Manipulation Planning
+# IROS 2020 submission on Describing Physics For Physical Reasoning: Force-based Sequential Manipulation Planning

 ## Description

-This repository is a the ICRA submission
+This repository is a the RA-L/IROS submission
 > M. Toussaint, JS.
 Ha, D. Driess:
 > Describing Physics For Physical Reasoning: Force-based Sequential Manipulation Planning

-Please also see the [supplementary video](https://www.youtube.com/watch?v=YxKuVit_23E) to get an impression on the method.
+Please see also the [arxiv paper 2002.12780](https://arxiv.org/abs/2002.12780) and the [supplementary video](https://www.youtube.com/watch?v=YxKuVit_23E).

 The repository checks out [rai](https://github.com/MarcToussaint/rai/) (as submodule) and allows you to reproduce the experiments.